risk-first/website/Map-And-Territory-Risk.md

 ![Sat Nav Blunder Sends Asda Van Crashing Narrow Footpath - Telegraph Newspaper](images/sat_nav.png)

-In the headline above, taken from [the Telegraph newspaper](https://www.telegraph.co.uk/news/newstopics/howaboutthat/6413887/Asda-van-crashes-after-sat-nav-sends-driver-to-narrow-footpath.html), the driver _trusted_ the SatNav to such an extent that he didn't pay attention to the road-signs around him, and ended up getting stuck.
+In the headline above, taken from [the Telegraph newspaper](https://www.telegraph.co.uk/news/newstopics/howaboutthat/6413887/Asda-van-crashes-after-sat-nav-sends-driver-to-narrow-footpath.html), the driver _trusted_ the SatNav to such an extent that he didn't pay attention to the road-signs around him and ended up getting stuck.

 This wasn't borne of stupidity, but experience:  SatNavs are pretty reliable. _So many times_ the SatNav had been right, that the driver stopped _questioning its fallibility_.